C6 Bank MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it returns bill-level detail for credit card bills by ID, lists included fields (financeCharges, payments), explicitly excludes individual transactions, and distinguishes from openfinance_list_transactions.
+The description clearly states it returns bill-level detail for credit card bills by ID, listing specific fields like financeCharges and payments.
+It explicitly distinguishes itself from openfinance_list_transactions by stating what it does NOT return (individual transactions).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.